theJenix/mailplan/README.md

 	...
 ```

 This function can perform whatever action is required based on the header and message information.
-It can use the *ops* parameter to perform IMAP operations on the message, such a copy, move, and delete.
+It can use the *ops* parameter to perform IMAP operations on the message, such as fetch, copy, move, and delete.
 The action function must return one of the following string values:

 * OK - The action was performed correctly and the system can proceed with further processing.
 * SKIP - The action was skipped, and the rest of the processing on this message should be skipped.
 * ERROR - There was an error performing the action, and the appropriate information should be logged for analysis.
+* STOP - The action indicates that the rule should stop processing (i.e. a limit or stop condition was reached).

 # Future Plans